Top tips courtesy of social media savvy solicitor Yasmin Khan-Gunns

 If you engage with your followers and those who follow you, you will notice that doors will start opening and opportunities will present themselves.

-Yasmin Khan-Gunns is a family law associate at BLM.
+Yasmin Khan-Gunns is a family law associate at Keystone Law.
 You can follow her on Instagram at @londonfamilysolicitor.